 The Federal Town Planning Code specifies the following elements of a planning or zoning activity:

 Territorial planning.
-This defines the function of territories on territorial planning charts.
+This defines the function and location of public buildings and facilities on territorial planning charts.

 Zoning for urban development, that is, the zoning of territories of municipalities to determine territorial zones and create town planning regulations.

 The layout of territories, that is, separating elements of the planned structure, such as blocks, micro-districts and other elements to establish the boundaries of land plots, on which extensive construction projects and infrastructure are intended to be built.

 The design, construction and reconstruction of real estate, from engineering surveys to the commissioning or operation permit.